stroxler/tapl-reference-impls/tapl-ocaml/ch-13+17-fullref/README.md

   labels and take meet on all components, `join` would take the union of labels and join all components) but maybe not that useful in practice.

+**Keeping our eye on the ball: *why* do we even need meet and join?**

+Meet and join are interesting conceptual operations regardless of the need, but it's worth asking why we actually need them in `typeof`.

+The answer is that `join` comes up in branching logic.
+In an imperative language like `Pyre` this often means when nodes of the CFG intersect we perform a join on *everything*; in the cleaner term-based systems of TAPL we only need joins for `case` and `if`.

+Note that from the standpoint of `typeof` only `join` is really needed; `meet` just comes up when we have contravariant type parameters in a complex type you need to join.
+See section 16.3 (page 218) for a discussion of this.

+It's also worth noting that the authors opt to use union and intersection notation for the join and meet, even though in the context of 16.3 they are talking about an implementation detail rather than first-class union and intersection as in 15.7.
+This is because the ideas are roughly isomorphic.

 ### `subtype`: more or less follows from `join` and `meet`

 Subtype is implemented as follows: